BabbleSim/BabbleSim.github.io/fetching.md

 The BabbleSim project consists of many components, most of them optional and each in its own separate git repository.

-There are several ways to fetch it:
+There are several ways to fetch it, using android's repo, west or plain git.<br>
+You can find instructions on how to install git, repo and west in [dependencies](dependencies.md).

 ### Using Android's repo